What is the difference between A Levels and BTECs?

 Level 3 BTECs (and OCR, City and Guilds) are vocational qualifications available in a wide range of subjects.
 People choose these courses if they are interested in learning more about a particular sector or industry.
 The qualifications offer a mix of theory and practice and can also include an element of work experience.
 Level 3 vocational qualifications are usually studied full-time at college, or at school (or in collaboration between a school and college) and can also be taken part-time.

 Methods of assessment on vocational courses vary depending on the sector and awarding body.
-A range of different assessment methods are likely to be used - such as assignments, tests, observations of learner performance, role-play, work-based assessment, production of visual or audio materials and products.
+A range of different assessment methods are likely to be used - such as assignments, tests, exams, observations of learner performance, role-play, work-based assessment, production of visual or audio materials and products.
 Generally, assessment is less exam-based and more coursework and project focused.

 Careerpilot has information on all the choices available at 16 and 18.